Connect with each individual resource or support network available at Loyola Marymount University:

 (310) 338-1821 | Malone Student Center 355

-The Department of Judicial Affairs is committed to fostering an environment conducive to the pursuit of knowledge.
+The the Office of Student Conduct & Community Responsibility is committed to fostering an environment conducive to the pursuit of knowledge.
 Such an environment is based upon respect, trust, integrity, and accountability.
-Through education and by upholding community standards detailed in the Student Conduct Code, Judicial Affairs holds students accountable for their actions and helps them grow into more responsible and community-minded persons.
+Through education and by upholding community standards detailed in the Student Conduct Code, the Office of Student Conduct & Community Responsibility holds students accountable for their actions and helps them grow into more responsible and community-minded persons.

 LGBTQ Student Services

 LGBTQ Student Services promotes equality, visibility and inclusion of LGBT students within the LMU community through education and dialogue.
 The office also serves as the primary resource and support center for students of all orientations and gender identities.

 LMU CARES (Campus Awareness Resource Education Services) provides education to the campus community about resources, support and policies at the university regarding sexual and interpersonal misconduct and prevention.
 Email the LMU Cares Coordinator for more information at firstname.lastname@example.org

 Office for International Student Services

 The Office for International Student Services (OISS) serves as a resource by ensuring regulatory compliance.
 OISS provides programs and services that support international students' and scholars' social, educational and professional success, thereby, creating an engaged global community.

 Off Campus Student Life (OCSL) addresses the needs and concerns of off-campus students, particularly those living in the surrounding neighborhoods of the LMU campus.
 The goal is for students to have a positive, enriching and safe experience in their off-campus lives.
 To that end, programs and services are offered to help promote good relationships with neighbors by increasing students’ awareness of their rights and responsibilities.